-Years later friend and director Luca Guadagnino encouraged Gates to write a script in four weeks and Shako Mako became Atropia.
+Years later, when friend and director Luca Guadagnino encouraged Gates to write a script in four weeks, Shako Mako became Atropia.
 Now a satire focused on the off-kilter romance between role-player-aspiring actress Fayruz (Alia Shawkat) and Iraqi war vet turned Atropian insurgent "Abu Dice" (Callum Turner), Gates asked Kim and Steiger to read the new feature-length script.

 “Right after we finished reading it, we’re like, ‘We have to do this,’” Kim says.